sparameswaran/airway-shipment-orchestrator/README.md

 * `OrderValidationFunction` AWS Lambda Function consumes the shipment records from the `ShipmentRecordQueue` (submitted manually or via API Gateway integration) SQS Queue and validates the records before kicking off the `BusinessValidationStateMachine` for further processing per record.

 * `AirwayShipmentGeneratorFunction` generates the airway shipment record while the Inventory/Supplier act as minor functions for generating actual inventory and supplier information while the UPSShipperFunction simulates the actual UPS service.
-Real UPS service can be used (with valid API Client ID and Secret tokens) but the requests would be throttled for a test account and so it was decided to go with simulated response.
+Real UPS service can be used (with valid API Client ID and Secret tokens) but the requests would be throttled for a test account and so it simulates the response.

-* `ShipmentAddressGrouperFunction` and `ShipmentAddressDateGrouperFunction` are functions to lookup shipments by jsut destination address or along with the random partition that have not been assocaited with a carrier.
+* `ShipmentAddressGrouperFunction` and `ShipmentAddressDateGrouperFunction` are functions to lookup shipments by just destination address or along with the random partition that have not been assocaited with a carrier.

 * `UPSShipperFunction` is the UPS shipment handler function invoking UPS.
 Due to rate limits, it simulates the UPS Shipping response rather than actually hitting the UPS shipping endpoint.
 To truly invoke UPS, edit the environment variable `SIMULATE` to `false`, and also edit the client API ID and Secret and related Shipper Account Number with valid entries before redeploying the function.